simbo1905/thinbus-srp-js/README.md

 # build the runnable jar-with-dependencies
 mvn assembly:assembly

-# run the jar of version <version> in the jar name to match the build command above
-# set <hash> to the name of the algorithm e.g. "SHA-256"
+# use the jar name which matches the output of the assembly command. set <hash> to the name of the algorithm e.g. "SHA-256"
 java -jar target/thinbus-srp6a-js-<version>-jar-with-dependencies.jar /tmp/my_dhparam.txt <hash>
 ```